 Paul Braun, Flossmoor’s mayor since 2009, announced Tuesday that he will not seek a fourth term in next April’s municipal election.
 “It is my hope that others in the community will step forward and run for election as mayor for Flossmoor in the April, 2021 municipal election,” Braun said in[Read More…]

 After grinding, mulch was deposited into a new pile at the Flossmoor Public Works facility.
-(Tom Houlihan/H-F Chronicle) You have reached content available exclusively to Homewood-Flossmoor Chronicle digital subscribers.
-Receive a 3-day free trial of unlimited digital access.
-Already a subscriber?
-Login here.
+(Tom Houlihan/H-F Chronicle) You’ve reached subscriber-only content Register for free to continue reading Free 3-day trial Already a subscriber?
+Log in here.

 Mark Cagle, a 14-year veteran of the Flossmoor Police Department, has been promoted to the position of patrol sergeant.
 Cagle was sworn into his new position at a ceremony during the Aug.
 17 Flossmoor Village Board meeting.
 Police Chief Tod Kamleiter told the board that Cagle’s promotion, which was effective[Read More…]